kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 **Day 7 class:**

 - Discuss homework
-- Complete [4.5.
-Lab: Scanning with nmap](https://web.njit.edu/~rt494/security/#_lab_scanning_with_nmap).
-Return to your fork of [Codespace for Lab 4.5.
-Lab: Scanning with nmap](https://github.com/pearcej/security-nmap) to your Github account.
-- **Prompt 1: Discuss what you saw and what you learned in this lab.**
 - Read [Hacker Finds Instagram Account Takeover Flaw Worth $10,000](https://www.securityweek.com/hacker-finds-instagram-account-takeover-flaw-worth-10000/)
 - Go to [TryHack<Me](https://tryhackme.com/) and make an account.
-Then complete the [Intro to Networking](https://tryhackme.com/room/introtonetworking) room.
 Complete the [TryHackMe Tutorial](https://tryhackme.com/r/room/tutorial) and Task 1 on Web Application Security the [Learning Cyber Security Path](https://tryhackme.com/r/room/beginnerpathintro).
+- Then complete the [Intro to Networking](https://tryhackme.com/room/introtonetworking) room.
+- Explore other rooms on TryHackMe.
-- **Prompt 2: Discuss what you saw and what you learned in this lab.**
+- **Prompt 2: Discuss your reaction to TryHackMe and how it might be of benefit.**

 **Day 8: Field Work:**